Meet our Faculty

 3rd Grade

-- B.A. in Elementary Education, Western Illinois University
+- PhD in Education from Illinois State University

-- B.S. in Applied Computer Science from Illinois State University
+- B.S. in Business Administration from Xavier University

 Julie Harrell